AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 // - Name of this function is changed to make it more apt
 // - The argument of this function is different here
-// - We still achieve decoupling of defining a function from its invocation as happened earlier type ArtifactLister func(options ArtifactListOptions) (ArtifactList, error)
+// - We still achieve decoupling of defining a function from its invocation as happened earlier
+// - contd... decoupling is achieved by passing function first
+// - contd... & later by invoking this function when its argument(s) are available type ArtifactLister func(options ArtifactListOptions) (ArtifactList, error)

-// ListArtifactsByVersion returns artifacts based on the provided version func ListArtifactsByVersion(options ArtifactListOptions) (ArtifactList, error) {
+// ListArtifactsByVersion returns artifacts based on the provided version
+//
+// Notes:
+// - This is an implicit implementation of ArtifactLister function type func ListArtifactsByVersion(options ArtifactListOptions) (ArtifactList, error) {
   switch options.Version {
   case "0.7.0":